Nuclear Dimension and Rigidity Results for Virtually Abelian Groups: -(super)rigidity properties for crystallographic groups

 The primary goal of this section is to show that ``crystallographic" is a property remembered by a group's associated $C^*$-algebra (see Theorem \ref{crystallographic_is_preserved} for the exact statement).
 Once that is accomplished, Section \ref{sec:crystal_like_groups} may be invoked with the $K$-theory computations of \cite{yang1998crossed} and easily computable abelianizations of each group to prove that all $17$ wallpaper groups are $C^*$-superrigid.

 We denote the center of a $C^*$-algebra $A$ by $\ZZ(A)$.

 For any group $G$, we write $C_x$ to denote the conjugacy class of $x\in G$.
-An \emph{FC-group} is a group where every element has finite conjugacy classes (i.e., $|C_x|<\infty$ for all $x\in G$).
-Finite groups, as well as abelian groups, are examples of FC-groups.
-For an arbitrary group $G$, its \emph{FC-center} (denoted $FC(G)$), is the set of all elements of $G$ that have finite conjugacy class.
+An \emph{$FC$-group} is a group where every element has finite conjugacy classes (i.e., $|C_x|<\infty$ for all $x\in G$).
+Finite groups, as well as abelian groups, are examples of $FC$-groups.
+For an arbitrary group $G$, its \emph{$FC$-center} (denoted $FC(G)$), is the set of all elements of $G$ that have finite conjugacy class.
 We note that $FC(G)$ is a characteristic (hence normal) subgroup of $G$ (\cite[14.5.5]{robinson_group_theory_book}) and is, by definition, an $FC$-group in its own right.

-In the case that $G$ is an FC-group, the elements of $G$ of finite order form a characteristic subgroup which will call $Tor(G)$.
+In the case that $G$ is an $FC$-group, the elements of $G$ of finite order form a characteristic subgroup which will call $Tor(G)$.
 We observe that $Tor(G)$ is locally finite (\cite[14.5.7]{robinson_group_theory_book}).
-Moreover, a torsion free FC-group is automatically abelian (\cite[Prop.
+Moreover, a torsion free $FC$-group is automatically abelian (\cite[Prop.
 2.5]{tf_2_step_c*_superrigid}).

 A key property which characterizes the $C^*$-algebra $C^*(G)$ of a crystallographic group is that its center contains only trivial projections.
 We start by connecting this $C^*$-algebraic property with a group property.